 Also contributing to the overall reduction in benefits liabilities are gains related to benefit payments.
-Benefit payments in 2020 were \$23.9 million lower than expected.
-Much of the lower than expected payments are a result of the COVID-19 public health restrictions implemented towards the end of the first quarter.
-As a result, the lower payments being largely attributable to the COVID-19 pandemic presented a unique challenge for the valuation of benefit liabilities.
+Hospital, medical, and short-term wage loss benefit payments totalled \$20.4 million lower than expected in 2021.
+As was the case in 2020, much of the lower-than-expected payments are a result of the impact of COVID-19 on the economy and health care services.

 As part of the valuation process, historical payment patterns are analyzed to help inform expectations of future payments.
-The lower 2020 payment levels are not expected to persist for many years into the future.
-The general approach recognizes that 2020 was a unique year, and that payment patterns will partially return to a pre-COVID-19 level over the next couple of years.
-The net reduction to the benefit liability after adjusting for the impact of COVID-19 is \$15.6 million.
+The lower 2020 and 2021 payment levels are not expected to persist for many years into the future, with payment levels expected to partially return to a pre-COVID-19 level in a few years.
+The net reduction to the benefit liability after adjusting for the impact of COVID-19 is an additional \$20.4 million.